Te Atatu Roosters: 1960s

+1970s

-By the 1970s Te Atatū were becoming more competitive on the field at senior level and completed wins over all of the top clubs over a period of time, including Ellerslie Eagles, Mt Albert Lions, Glenora Bears, Richmond Bulldogs and Ponsonby Ponies.
-At this time the club also began producing NZ international quality players such as Dennis Williams who aged only 18 famously scored a brilliant individual try with his first touch of the ball in his debut test versus Great Britain, along with John Smith and John Wilson.
-In 1973 they won the Senior Competition and the Phelan Shield.
-In the same year they played the first ever Australian Aboriginal rugby league team in a pre season game, losing 13–17.
+By the 1970s, Te Atatū were becoming more competitive on the field at senior levelthey defeated all of the top clubs over a period of time, including Ellerslie Eagles, Mt Albert Lions, Glenora Bears, Richmond Bulldogs and Ponsonby Ponies.
+At this time, the club also began producing NZ international quality players such as Dennis Williams, who, aged only 18, famously scored a brilliant individual try with his first touch of the ball in his debut test versus Great Britain, along with John Smith and John Wilson.
+In 1973, they won the Senior Competition and the Phelan Shield.
+In the same year, they played the first ever Australian Aboriginal rugby league team in a pre-season game, losing 13–17.

-Around this time other branches of the club were formed at Ranui (which later led to the formation of the Waitemata Seagulls), and Massey.
+Around this time, other branches of the club were formed at Ranui (which later led to the formation of the Waitemata Seagulls), and Massey.
 Teams playing at Moire Park in Massey were known as Te Atatū Massey.
 The nickname 'Roosters' was adopted along with the Eastern Suburbs (now Sydney Roosters) style jersey.
-In 1976 they turned 21 yrs old and celebrated with a ball at the Mandalay in the city.
-In 1979 club members looking for a summer activity to continue bonding and to develop player skills formed the Te Atatū Roosters Softball Club.
+In 1976, they turned 21 yrs old and celebrated with a ball at the Mandalay in the city.
+In 1979, club members looking for a summer activity to continue bonding and to develop player skills formed the Te Atatū Roosters Softball Club.
 The softball club has since relocated to the Massey Rugby Club and plays at Rosedale Park on Auckland's North Shore, but has retained the name Roosters Softball Club.

+1980s

-In the 1980s the club finally began experiencing the success on the field they had sought after for many years.
-In 1986 they were runners up in the Fox Memorial Shield to Mt Albert losing 31-4 but weeks later were crowned National Club Champions after defeating the same opposition 36-10.
-Then in 1988 they won the Fox Memorial Shield beating local rivals Glenora 22–16 in the final at Carlaw Park and a month later won the National Club title for the second time by again defeating Glenora at Eden Park as curtain-raiser to the Kiwis – Kangaroo World Cup final.
+The 1980s saw the club first begin to experience success.
+In 1986, they were runners-up in the Fox Memorial Shield to Mt Albert, losing 314, but weeks later were crowned National Club Champions after defeating the same opposition 3610.
+Then, in 1988, they won the Fox Memorial Shield, beating local rivals Glenora 22–16 in the final at Carlaw Park and a month later won the National Club title for the second time by again defeating Glenora at Eden Park as a curtain-raiser to the Kiwis – Kangaroo World Cup final.

+2010s

-In 2016 Te Atatū formed their first women's premier team.
+In 2016, Te Atatū formed their first women's premier team.
 They played six seasons and won the 2nd division title twice (2016 and 2019).

+2020s

-They are not fielding a women's team in 2022 however.
+However, they did not field a women's team in 2022.